wseban/Password-Gen/README.md

 NA

 ## Lessons Learned
-The most effective lessons learned for me are visible through the below "Code Snippet".
+The most effective lessons learned for me were...
 1. Learning how to effectively code randomizing an array using Math.floor and understanding what it did for Math.random.
 2. Upon nearly completing the project I was still getting one random integer but I knew it was running my loop the correct amount of times.
-I learned that adding that integer to the password creating in the previous loop would give me my desired outcome.
+I learned that adding that integer to the password creating in the previous loops would give me my desired outcome.
 I believe this took me viewing different scope levels and logically talking out what was happening from the code.
+(See below code snippets)

 ## Code Snippets
 JavaScript